 - Over the five years to November 2019, the number of job openings for Psychologists is expected to be average (between 10,001 and 25,000).
 Job openings count both employment growth and turnover (defined as workers leaving their occupation for other employment or leaving the workforce).
 Further information about job openings and projected employment growth is available on the Help page.

-- Employment for this occupation rose strongly (in percentage terms) in the past five years and rose very strongly in the long-term (ten years).
-Looking forward, employment for Psychologists to November 2019 is expected to grow very strongly.
+- Employment for this occupation rose moderately in the past five years and rose very strongly in the long-term (ten years).
+Looking forward, employment for Psychologists to November 2020 is expected to grow moderately.

 |How does unemployment compare with other occupations?||below average||2|